-- A paper published by M Coleman et al. in 2011, examined 'Cancer survival in Australia, Canada, Denmark, Norway, Sweden, and the UK, 1995-2007 (the International Cancer Benchmarking Project) an analysis of population-based cancer registry data'.
-Lancet 2011; 377: 127-138. www.thelancet.com/journals/lancet/article/PIIS0140-6736(10)62231-3/fulltext - There are a range of sources for European and international cancer survival statistics.
+- there are a range of sources for European and international cancer survival statistics.
 The CANCER Mondial website provides access to various databases containing information on the occurrence of cancer worldwide.
-It is held and managed by the Section of Cancer Information (CIN) of International Agency for Research on Cancer (IARC).
-The CANCER Mondial website is: www-dep.iarc.fr/ - As an example, GLOBOCAN provides worldwide country estimates for the incidence of and mortality from major cancer types.
+It is held and managed by the CIN of IARC.
+The CANCER Mondial website is: www-dep.iarc.fr/ - as an example, GLOBOCAN provides worldwide nation estimates for the incidence of and mortality from major cancer types.
 The most recent GLOBOCAN estimates are presented for 2012 and can be downloaded as fact sheets or tabulations, while charts and predictions can be generated in response to defined search criteria.
-These data are available on the GLOBOCAN website at: globocan.iarc.fr/ - EUROCARE (EUROpean CAncer REgistry-based study on survival and care of cancer patients) is a cancer epidemiology research project on the survival of European cancer patients.
+This data is available on the GLOBOCAN website at: globocan.iarc.fr/Default.aspx - EUROCARE (EUROpean CAncer REgistry-based study on survival and care of cancer patients) is a cancer epidemiology research project on the survival of European cancer patients.
 A range of data and publications are available on the EUROCARE website at: www.eurocare.it/